JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 &nbsp;
 ## Attributes

-C# attributes are a fundamental aspect of this tool.
-Runtime Monitoring uses attributes not only to determine which C# member to monitor, but also to customize the way in which that process happens.
-For this reason, the attributes used by RTM are divided into two broad categories, first the "Monitoring Attributes" to determine which C# member to monitor, and second the "Meta Attributes" to customize how a member is monitored.
+Use Attributes to customize the monitoring process & display of your member.
+The attributes provided are divided into three broad categories, first the "Monitoring Attributes" to determine which C# member to monitor, second the "Meta Attributes" to customize how a member is monitored and third other attributes used for various purposes.

 ### Monitoring Attributes
 Attribute                   | Code               | Base Type             | Description|